The start of summer in Australia is an important time for nurses to turn their focus to the skin.

-Australia has one of the highest skin cancer rates worldwide; with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70.
+Australia has one of the highest skin cancer rates worldwide, with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70 (CC 2020).
 Luckily, skin cancer is visible, mostly preventable and curable when detected and treated early.

-Nurses should expect to care for individuals with sun-damaged skin who have an increased risk of developing skin cancer, possibly “incidental” to their primary reason for care.
+Nurses should expect to care for individuals with sun-damaged skin who have an increased risk of developing skin cancer, possibly incidental to their primary reason for care.
 In addition to the physical concerns, the psychosocial ramifications of skin cancer following diagnosis are well documented.
 Anxiety and depression may stem from the fear of actual or anticipated disfigurement, multiple surgeries and treatments.
 Financial costs, disrupted social relationships and impaired lifestyle add to the burden.

 Effective nurse participation in skin cancer recognition, prevention and management, as well as patient support and guidance along recognised referral pathways, requires a basic knowledge and understanding of melanoma and non-melanoma skin cancer.

 Types of Skin Cancer

 The three main types of skin cancer originate from epidermal cell genetic mutation:

 Melanomas advance from melanocytes, basal layer pigment-producing cells.

 Skin Cancer Appearances

 BCCs may display a classic rolled edge or central indentation; alternatively, there may be a pearly bump, red patch, pink growth or a pale, firm, scar-like lesion.
 SCCs, on the other hand, often appear as a scaly lump that ulcerates (Skin Cancer Foundation 2020).
 They may also present as a keratotic horn (Oakley 2015).